Confronting my perpetrator and the world - NKMV CONFERENCE 2017

 Receiving his mail set me off on a rollercoaster of mixed emotions.
 It was a relief to have my pain acknowledged, but I was also furious for all the years he'd robbed me of.
 That's when I realised that yes, there was actually something Tom could do.
 He could answer the million dollar question that I believe every single survivor yearns to ask, and it's WHY.
 Why did you do that to me?

 This question was the start of an eight year long correspondence where Tom and I analysed not only what happened that night, but what motivated his selfish actions as well as the deep-seated consequences they'd had.
 Tom told me how he, as an 18 year old boy, felt he had a right to his girlfriend's body.
 That after a night out partying, he expected the it to end with sex.
 It was a given.
 Not for a moment did he stop to think about what I wanted.
-Of course I wanted, we were a couple, that should be consent in itself, he thought.
-He was a young man and young men had sex with their girlfriends.
+Of course I wanted to, we were a couple, that should be consent in itself, he thought.
+He was a young man and young men had sex with their girlfriends, in his mind.
 It took him a long time to admit to himself that what he did wasn't at all sex.
 That it was horrifically abusive, an enormous theft.

-His words made me furious and disgusted and deeply sad, because I started to realise that Tom's misconceptions weren't unique to him, that countless men and boys around the globe had the same false sense of entitlement to womens bodies, and that I had run into yet another one of patriarchy's lies, rooted in toxic masculinity.
+His words made me furious and disgusted and deeply sad, because I started to realise that Tom's misconceptions weren't unique to him, that countless men and boys around the globe had the same false sense of entitlement to women's bodies, and that I had run into yet another one of patriarchy's lies, rooted in toxic masculinity.

 I wrote raging letters back, tearing down his arguments - which was relieving and even healing at times - to have finally caught a hold of the root cause and be able to stare it in the eye.
 I also got the chance to shed my self-blame and put the full weight of Tom's actions on his shoulders, where it belonged, as opposed to carrying it myself.